Rethinking Anticipation Tasks: Uncertainty-aware Anticipation of Sparse Surgical Instrument Usage for Context-aware Assistance: Introduction

 Anticipating the usage of surgical instruments before they appear is a highly useful task for various applications in computer-assisted surgery.
 It represents a large step towards understanding surgical workflow to provide context-aware assistance.
 For instance, it enables more efficient instrument preparation~\cite{maier2017surgical}.
 For semi-autonomous robot assistance, instrument anticipation can facilitate the identification of events that trigger the usage of certain tools and can eventually help a robotic system to decide when to intervene.
 Anticipating the use of certain instruments such as the irrigator can further enable early detection and anticipation of complications like bleedings.

 The proposed applications require continuous anticipation estimates in long surgeries.
 Many instruments occur only rarely and briefly, i.e. only sparse annotations are available.
 Nevertheless, a useful anticipation framework should only react to these sparse occurrences and remain idle otherwise.
 Our approach addresses these requirements and is thus applicable to real-world scenarios.
-We train a neural network to regress the remaining time until the occurrence of a specific instrument within a given future horizon.
-Our uncertainty-quantification framework addresses the uncertainty associated with future events.
+We train a neural network to regress the remaining time until occurrence of a specific instrument within a given future horizon.
+Our uncertainty-aware framework addresses the uncertainty associated with future events.
 This enables the identification of trigger events for instruments by measuring decreases in uncertainty associated with anticipation estimates (Fig. \ref{fig:example}).
+Our task is inspired by predicting remaining surgery duration~\cite{twinanda2018rsdnet} but extends to arbitrary surgical events.

 Various works have investigated short-horizon anticipation of human actions~\cite{damen2018scaling,gao2017red,jain2016recurrent,vondrick2016anticipating}.
 However, these methods are only designed to predict actions in the immediate future based on a single frame~\cite{damen2018scaling,vondrick2016anticipating} or short sequences of frames~\cite{gao2017red}.
 Most importantly, they are trained and evaluated on artificially constructed scenarios where a new action is assumed to occur within typically one second and only its correct category is unknown.
 In surgery however, the challenge rather lies in correctly timing predictions given the video stream of a whole surgical procedure.
 Our task definition considers long video sequences with sparse instrument usage and encourages models to only react to relevant cues.
 Jain et al.~\cite{jain2016recurrent} address this by adding the default activity \textit{'drive straight'} for anticipation of driver activities.
 For our task, we propose a similar category when no instrument is used within a defined horizon.